Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Introduction

 The paper is organized as follows.
-In Section 2 we briefly introduce the action and present the evolution equations in the slow-roll regime in terms of e-folding numbers using the effective potential formulation.
-In Section 3, we get presentation of slow-roll parameters using the effective potential, the tensor-to-scalar ratio and nonminimal coupling function, including the case of minimal coupling.
-We consider expressions of the effective potential leading to appropriate spectral index.
-After that we study model with an exponential effective potential with $r\sim(8r_0)/(N_{e}+N_0)$ and clearly demonstrate that the slow-roll regime is breaking due to small value of $r_0$.
-In Section 4, we conclude results of our consideration.
+In~Section~\ref{sec2}, the action and the evolution equations in the slow-roll regime are briefly introduced and presented in terms of e-folding numbers using the effective potential formulation.
+In~Section~\ref{sec3}, the slow-roll parameters {are presented using the effective potential, the tensor-to-scalar ratio and nonminimal coupling function.
+The consideration includes the case of minimal coupling of field with Ricci scalar.} The expressions of the effective potential leading to an appropriate spectral index are considered.
+Subsequently, the model with an exponential effective potential with $r\sim(8r_0)/(N_{e}+N_0)$ is studied and the breaking of the slow-roll regime due to the small value of $r_0$ is clearly demonstrated.
+In~Section~\ref{sec4}, the results of our~consideration formulate the conclusion.

-\section{Slow-roll regime in EGB gravity}
+\section{Slow-Roll Regime in EGB~Gravity}

-In this paper, we consider the gravity model with a scalar field nonminimally coupled both with the Ricci curvature scalar, and with the Gauss-Bonnet term, describing by the following action:
+In this paper, the gravity model with a scalar field is considered, nonminimally coupled with both the Ricci curvature scalar and the Gauss--Bonnet term, as described by the following action:

-where the functions $F(\phi)$, $V(\phi)$, and $\xi(\phi)$ are differentiable ones, $R$ is the Ricci scalar and
+where the functions $F(\phi)$, $V(\phi)$, and~$\xi(\phi)$ are differentiable ones, $R$ is the Ricci scalar and: